jboss-developer/jboss-sandbox-quickstarts/ejb-security-propagation/README.md

 Now you must generate the `ejb-propagation-interceptor.jar` file and add it as a module to the JBoss server.

 1. Create the directory structure in the JBoss server `modules` directory.
-Be sure to replace JBOSS_HOME with the path to your server.
+Be sure to replace EAP_HOME with the path to your server.

-        mkdir -p JBOSS_HOME/modules/system/layers/base/org/jboss/as/quickstarts/ejb/security/propagation/main
+        mkdir -p EAP_HOME/modules/system/layers/base/org/jboss/as/quickstarts/ejb/security/propagation/main

 2. Navigate to the root directory of this quickstart and copy the `module.xml` file to the server's `module/` directory structure:

-        cp interceptor-module/module.xml JBOSS_HOME/modules/system/layers/base/org/jboss/as/quickstarts/ejb/security/propagation/main/
+        cp interceptor-module/module.xml EAP_HOME/modules/system/layers/base/org/jboss/as/quickstarts/ejb/security/propagation/main/

 Build the Quickstart
 -------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](https://github.com/jboss-developer/jboss-eap-quickstarts#build-and-deploy-the-quickstarts) for complete instructions and additional options._
+See [Build and Deploy the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/BUILD_AND_DEPLOY.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

 1. Open a command line and navigate to the root directory of this quickstart.
 2. Type this command to build the archive:

         mvn clean install

-3. Type the following command to copy the interceptor JAR to the server's `module/` directory structure, replacing JBOSS_HOME with the path to your server:
+3. Type the following command to copy the interceptor JAR to the server's `module/` directory structure, replacing EAP_HOME with the path to your server:

-        cp interceptor-module/target/jboss-ejb-security-propagation-interceptor.jar JBOSS_HOME/modules/system/layers/base/org/jboss/as/quickstarts/ejb/security/propagation/main
+        cp interceptor-module/target/jboss-ejb-security-propagation-interceptor.jar EAP_HOME/modules/system/layers/base/org/jboss/as/quickstarts/ejb/security/propagation/main

 4. If JBoss is running, restart it, so the module can be loaded.